house-price-estimator/houseiq/README.md

 # 🏠 HouseIQ: House Price Estimator

-A full-stack application to predict house prices based on property features.
+In the real estate sector, many stakeholders (agents, sellers, buyers) still rely on ad hoc spreadsheets and subjective judgement to estimate property prices.
+This often results in inconsistent valuations and poor decision-making.
+Our proposed solution, HouseIQ, is an end-to-end application designed to predict property prices based on key attributes such as number of bedrooms, bathrooms, floor area, property age, and location index.
+The system will provide transparent explanations for each estimate and maintain a record of valuations for audit and reporting purposes.

 ## 📌 Tech Stack
 - **Backend**: Java + Spring Boot